Safe Navigation of Bipedal Robots via Koopman Operator-Based Model Predictive Control: Safe Navigation with Koopman Forward Dynamics

-This section presents a novel safe navigation framework that leverages the learned Koopman dynamics.
-A typical model-predictive control (MPC) has been widely adopted as a theoretical backbone for safe navigation.
-However, the high-level forward dynamics of a legged robot are hard to analyze because it is a closed-loop system with a nonlinear control policy and hybrid contact dynamic, which prevents the existing safety-aware control algorithms from capturing the legged locomotion behaviors accurately.
+This section presents a safe navigation framework that leverages the learned Koopman dynamics.
+Model-predictive control (MPC) has been widely adopted as a theoretical backbone for safe navigation.
+However, the dynamics of a bipedal robot are difficult to analyze because it is a closed-loop system with a nonlinear control policy and hybrid contact dynamics, which can degrade the performance of the existing safety-aware control algorithms.

-Instead, we capture a legged robot's high-level forward dynamics as a linear evolution by adopting the Koopman operator theory, which projects its state space into a high-dimensional feature space.
-Due to its linearity, we can easily combine the learned dynamics with the existing MPC-based safe navigation frameworks.